Developers-Here-Mobility/Here-Mobility-Demand-API/README.md

 <a name="demand.v2.c2s.C2SDemandApi"/>

 ### C2SDemandApi
-A service-to-service API for creating and tracking rides.
+A client-to-service API for creating and tracking rides.
 All ride-related entities are created for the current user.
 The user (or session) is included in the header of all requests.

 === Normal flow before the ride is created ===